wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.8.0 =
+Added Schema.org support which can be activated inside the admin panel.
+Please be aware that this causes W3 errors if activated!
+There are some minor bugfixes inside this release, too.

 = 1.7.1 =
 Removed some unclean Code to avoid notice messages in WP debug mode.